Security Tip: Don't Hardcode Admin Emails

 Also, if you’re using multiple packages with their own authorization lists, it’s easy to forget some of them when adding/removing admins, leaving lingering access in some areas.

 The worst offender is putting the admin list in your javascript.
 This is sent to the browser, so anyone who discovers it has full access to your list of admins.
-It’s then trivial to look up credential stuffing lists to find potentially working passwords for a site admin account2. 😱
+It’s then trivial to look up credential stuffing lists to find potentially working passwords for a site admin account. 😱

 What To Do Instead